dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 `python-telegram-bot` provides a pure `Python`, asynchronous interface for the [Telegram Bot API](https://core.telegram.org/bots/api).
 It is also incredibly user-friendly and easy to start.
-You can start running your own Telegram bot with only 8 lines of code 👇
+You can start running your Telegram bot with only 8 lines of code 👇

 ```python {linenos=table}
 from telegram import Update